Google Chrome device management and Chrome devices for meetings: Technical Support Service Guidelines

 6.1.
 Supported Issue Types.

-- For Chrome OS: Requests related to enrollment, security, cloud-based management, and interoperability with Google products are responded to by Google Support Personnel in accordance with these Guidelines.
+A. For Chrome management policies: Requests related to enrollment, security, cloud-based management, Chrome OS, and interoperability with Google products are responded to by Google Support Personnel in accordance with these TSS Guidelines.

-- For Chrome devices for Meetings: Requests related to Hangouts, cloud-based management, and Calendar integration are responded to by Google Support Personnel in accordance with these Guidelines.
+B. For Chrome devices for meetings: Requests related to Hangouts, cloud-based management, Chrome OS and Calendar integration are responded to by Google Support Personnel in accordance with these TSS Guidelines.

-- Google may choose not to respond to Requests for other Chrome related technical issues, such as but not limited to, Webstore-related issues, issues with non-Google website and non-Google extensions/applications, printing issues, issues caused by local hardware, and networking issues.
+C. Google may choose not to respond to Requests for other Chrome related technical issues, such as but not limited to, Webstore-related issues, issues with rendering of non-Google websites and non-Google extensions/applications, printing issues, issues caused by local hardware, and networking issues.

-- For clarity, Google will not provide technical support for issues arising in connection with hardware other than Supported Chrome OS Hardware.
+D. For clarity, Google will only provide technical support for Supported Chrome OS Hardware.

 6.2.
 Standard Support.
 Customers will receive the following:

-- Automatic product updates of the Software and Services, and upgrades to the Software and Services, if applicable
+A. Automatic product updates of the Software and Services, and upgrades to the Software and Services, if applicable;

-- Online self-help for End Users and Administrators, designed to assist Customers with implementation and use of the Software and Services
+B. Online self-help for End Users and Administrators, designed to assist Customers with implementation and use of the Software and Services; and

-- Access to support by phone and the Google Support Center or from the Admin Console.
+C. Access to support by phone and the Google Support Center or from the Admin Console.